Bob Wilkins: Captain Cosmic on KTVU-2

 In 1977, Wilkins launched an afternoon children's program on KTVU, Captain Cosmic, showcasing various sci-fi serials. such as Spectreman, The Space Giants, Ultraman, Johnny Sokko and his Flying Robot, and Star Blazers.
-Japanese imports were a prime focus, though the show also featured the 1936 Universal Pictures Serial Flash Gordon, Gerry Anderson's Captain Scarlet and the Mysterons, and the occasional movie serialized in five parts (Godzilla vs. the Thing and Dagora, the Space Monster).
+Japanese imports were a prime focus, though the show also featured the 1936 Universal Pictures Serial Flash Gordon, Captain Scarlet and the Mysterons, and the occasional movie serialized in five parts (Godzilla vs. the Thing and Dagora, the Space Monster).
 Donning a face-concealing helmet, Wilkins was uncredited, but fans of his Creature Features program recognized him immediately, while children who were not old enough to stay up late to watch Creature Features had no idea.
 Captain Cosmic's sidekick on the show was an actual, cable-controlled automaton, named "Wonder Robot 2T2" that emulated R2-D2 in the Star Wars series by uttering bleeps and blips (that only the good Captain could understand).